chungsi/gusting/README.md

 # chungsi's portfolio repo

-Made using Gatsby in Typescript.
+Made using Astro in Typescript.